ethanlabs101/integrity-shield/README.md

-# integrity-checker
+# Integrity Checker (Python) 🛡️

+---
-A simple python tool that utilizes SHA256 hashing to detect changes for basic system integrity checking.
+***A simple python tool that utilizes SHA256 hashing to detect changes for basic system integrity checking.***
+---